madetech/blog/continuous_delivery_ebook/08_keeping_a_clear_path_to_production.md

 of a subsequent test run.
 Another cause we have found to be tests that run in headless browsers like Selenium, PhantomJS and the like.
-Sometimes expectations on page content will fail because an asynchronous request has no completed yet and therefore hasn't changed the page content as expected yet.
+Sometimes expectations on page content will fail because an asynchronous request has not completed yet and therefore hasn't changed the page content as expected yet.

 The nature of flickering tests is corrosive to Continuous Delivery discipline.
 You will often find engineers just rerun tests several times in the hope they